How to Knit a Provisional Cast-On Video Instructions

-Hannah and Louisa are about to cast on for the Tara Jacket from Knitscene Winter 2013, as part of the Tara Jacket Knitalong, and came to me because their provisional cast-on skills are a little rusty.
+Hannah and Louisa are about to cast on for the Tara Jacket from Knitscene Winter 2013, as part of the Tara Jacket Knitalong.
+They came to me because their provisional cast-on skills are a little rusty.

 In the case of the Tara Jacket, Ashley Rao uses a specific tubular cast-on technique that calls for a provisional cast-on and then a double-knitting technique to create an incredibly stretchy edge at the bottom of the jacket.
 I shot a short video demonstrating the provisional cast-on and an abbreviated version of the double-knitting technique.

-- A. I know I'm not accidentally going to get a ply of yarn caught up when I'm knitting and
+- I know I’m not accidentally going to get a ply of yarn caught up when I’m knitting, and

 Do you have any tips or tricks for working a provisional cast-on?
 Leave them in the comments below!